Smoked paprika chicken thighs are stuffed with olives, cooked on top of sliced potatoes and onions. Perfect for dinner parties!

 Instructions

-- Stir together olives, lemon zest and garlic in a small bowl.
+- Stir together the chopped olives, 1 teaspoon lemon zest, and the minced garlic in a small bowl.
 Set aside.
-In a separate small bowl, mix together the paprika, olive oil, salt and pepper to form a paste.
+In a separate small bowl, mix together 1 ½ Tablespoons smoked paprika, 1 ½ teaspoons olive oil, ¾ teaspoon kosher salt, and ⅛ teaspoon freshly ground black pepper to form a paste.
 Set aside.

 - Carefully stuff about 2 Tablespoons of the olive mixture under the skin of each chicken thigh.
 Rub the skin and meat of each thigh evenly with the paprika mixture.